 Material Choices

-The flange surface finish also impacts gasket performance:
+The flange surface finish also affects how the gasket performs:

 Summary Table: Gasket Material Impact